riga/law/.github/ISSUE_TEMPLATE/register_project.md

 ## Project details

-- Repo: a link to your repository
+- a link to your repository
-- Docs: a link to a documentation if you have one
+- a link to a documentation if you have one
+- links to further resources
+- contact information if desired

 ## Project details